exyte/Chat/README.md

 `photoPickerBackend` - choose which photo/video picker is presented when the user taps to attach media:
     - `.custom` (default) - ExyteMediaPicker fully customizable built-in media picker
     - `.system` - Apple's native `PhotosPicker` for apps that don't need a customized picker UI.
 Selected items are shown as a removable thumbnail strip above the input field, and camera capture always uses the ExyteMediaPicker regardless of this setting.
+`inputViewRightButtonType` - choose which action occupies the input field's dedicated right-side button slot when the composer is empty:
+    - `.camera` (default) - camera button on the right, giphy button stays on the left next to attach (shown only if that action is actually available via `setAvailableInputs`)
+    - `.giphy` - giphy button on the right, left side shows only attach
+    - `.none` - no button on the right side

 ### Customize default colors and images
 You can use `chatTheme` to customize colors and images of default UI.
 You can pass all/some colors and images: